Shopping with a Baby. Easy, right?

 It’s finally my turn.

 I start tossing stuff onto the belt.
 Bananas, bread, a bag of black beans (that are still in my cupboard – my son is seven now), some tuna packed in oil (crap, I grabbed the wrong one), a pound of hamburger, some fruit roll ups (WTF?) and a box of macaroni and cheese.
-Great, now not only do I look like I’m starving my screaming child, but I also look like I’m doing it in a dorm room with first year freshmen.

 She says something but I miss it over the screaming.
 “Bags?!” she says again.
 Shit, I forgot the bags in the car.
 “No, plastic is fine.”
-Sorry polar bears.
+Sorry, polar bears.

 I pay, grab my cart and start running as calmly and competently as I can.
 I’m sweating profusely from my heavy coat, my running, and the heat my screaming son is generating, but I don’t care as my face hits the freedom and chill of the outside March air.
 Okay!